yberreby/TextShower/README.md

 ====
 [![Release 1.0.0](http://b.repl.ca/v1/Release-1.0.0-yellowgreen.png)](https://github.com/filsmick/TextShower/releases/tag/v1.0.0)

+Ever wanted a simple and customisable text slider that allows you to fold / unfold text on click, with animations and custom behavior?
+I think you found the right place.

-**TextShower** is probably the simplest flexible solution for creating text sliders.
+**TextShower** is probably the simplest flexible solution to create text sliders.
 You can either create sliders with a plug'n'play solution or customize settings page-to-page.

+It is **not** a slideshow with arrows and images but a *text slider*.

+Example coming soon.

 Requirements: jQuery 1.8+ (Recommended: 1.10.2)